-The Eastern Sierra Institute for Collaborative Education (ESICE) is a non-profit organization which supports innovative education collaboration to address real world environmental and social issues.
+The Eastern Sierra Institute for Collaborative Education (ESICE) is a non-profit organization that supports innovative education collaboration to address real-world environmental and social issues.

 In 2000, ESICE introduced an outdoor science program, the Eastern Sierra Watershed Project.
 The Eastern Sierra Watershed Project (ESWP) was designed to improve science education in Inyo County through a combination of hands-on science activities and supporting curriculum development, associated teacher professional development, the creation of a collaborative network of teachers and local scientists, with the engagement of the larger community.